man in brown sweater wearing black framed eyeglasses

 At least 15–20 million lives saved globally in the first year alone—and many more since—according to the modelling.

-Autumn 2025 booster programme underway 1st Oct-31st Jan, Check out the new variant vaccines (and the helpful new poster!).
+Autumn 2025 booster programme was 1st Oct-31st Jan, Check out the latest variant vaccines (and the helpful poster).
 Plenty of ongoing research (boosters & new variants).
 Hundreds of vaccines in development.

 Could COVID-19 move to an all year round prog?
 JCVI minutes from June indicate it's up for consideration.